 BFI London Film Festival presents The Lost Daughter in selected cinemas and on Netflix on December 31st.

-The Lost Daughter, adapted from the Elena Ferrante novel of the same name, follows Olivia Colman’s Leda on holiday, her life slowly unravelling after meeting Dakota Johnson’s Nina.
-Colman’s performance is by no means bad, but it often feels like you’re merely watching Olivia Colman on holiday rather than Leda; perhaps this issue resides in us being unable to see past Olivia Colman.
-After all, it feels as though there’s little for her to disappear into due to the excessive flashbacks that Gyllenhaal uses to frame her character.
-It is within these flashbacks that we meet Jessie Buckley as the young Leda.
-Buckley’s brilliant performance houses a double narrative duty – expertly emulating the young Olivia Colman while also reflecting the gradual unravelling of a mother on the edge of a breakdown.
+The Lost Daughter, adapted from the Elena Ferrante novel of the same name, follows Olivia Colman’s Leda during a holiday as her life unravels after meeting Dakota Johnson’s Nina, who acts as a reminder of her past.
+Colman’s performance is by no means bad, but it does feel like you’re merely watching Olivia Colman on holiday rather than Leda; perhaps the issue is being unable to see past Olivia Colman.
+It feels as though there’s little for her to disappear into due to the excessive flashbacks that Gyllenhaal incorporates.
+This is where Jessie Buckley appears as a young Leda, and it’s easily the best performance – Buckley performs double duty, expertly emulating both a young Olivia Colman and the gradual unravelling of a mother on the edge of a breakdown.

-Buckley is clearly a rising star, capturing Colman’s cadence and mannerisms as Leda and as herself.
-The Lost Daughter feels like a nuanced meditation on motherhood, opening a conversation beyond the typical on-screen representation.
+Buckley is clearly one of the rising stars of the past few years, capturing Colman’s cadence and mannerisms both as Leda and as herself.
+The Lost Daughter feels like a nuanced meditation on motherhood, opening the conversation beyond the typical on-screen representations we’ve seen before.
 Here, motherhood is a dreaded anchor chained to Leda, weighing her down and keeping her stagnant as she attempts to hold onto her individuality.
-Here Leda’s fractured relationship with her daughters is the most intriguing cog in this psychological machine.
-But ironically, it rarely finds any elaboration beyond the flashbacks-upon-flashbacks offered.
-Surprisingly, there are also parallels between The Lost Daughter’s thematic base and Titane – both nuanced musings on motherhood that skew toward a suffocating and anchor-like discussion on experience.
-However, Titane ultimately does this better.
+Leda’s fractured relationship with her daughters is the most intriguing cog in this psychological machine, but ironically it’s rarely elaborated on beyond the flashbacks.
+Surprisingly, there are parallels between The Lost Daughter’s thematic exploration and Titane’s themes – both are nuanced musings on motherhood that skew toward the suffocating and anchor-like nature some endure.
+The difference is, Titane just does this better.

-Because of Gyllenhaal’s ‘tell, don’t show’ aesthetic, The Lost Daughter often feels laboriously long.
-The original novel is only 160 pages long, allowing direct insight into Leda’s psyche; here, it’s the complete opposite.
-As mentioned previously, Gyllenhaal seems to believe that the psychological drama sub-genre allows her the luxury of conversations that go nowhere, teasing things that never occur.
-Even the flashbacks eventually seem to regurgitate pointless information about Leda’s past that has already found clarification.
-Whereas in many films of a similar genre, you’re excited by the fact that you are unsure where the story is taking you, The Lost Daughter has you praying for a moment where it gets to the point.
-This is a film that feels like it may be entering thriller territory, only to pull back.
+Because of Gyllenhaal’s ‘tell, don’t show’ attitude, The Lost Daughter also feels laboriously long.
+The original novel is only 160 pages and allows direct insight into Leda’s psyche; here, it’s the complete opposite.
+Even the flashbacks eventually seem to regurgitate pointless information as to Leda’s past that’s already been clarified.
+Whereas in many films of the same genre, you’re excited that you don’t know where it will lead, with The Lost Daughter, you’re praying that it knows what it’s trying to say and actually gets to a point.
+This is a 2-hour long film that feels 3 hours long.

-In the hands of a more established director, it’s possible The Lost Daughter could have offered us something more thematically complicated.
-Unfortunately, Gyllenhaal simply doesn’t have the expertise necessary yet to tackle the project, and ironically, she ends up losing you in the process.
+In the hands of a more established director, The Lost Daughter could be something more remarkable and thematically complicated.
+Unfortunately, Gyllenhaal simply doesn’t have the expertise necessary yet to tackle such a project as this, and ironically, she ends up losing you.